tribhuwan0702/tribhuwan_first/README.md

 # Example Repository
-This is sample repo,heloo world !
+This is sample repo,hello world !
+This is second change.